jcarenza/allisoncarenza/src/posts/5-fabs-and-5-drabs.md

 ---
-title: '5 fabs and 5 drabs'
+title: "5 fabs and 5 drabs"
-description: '<p>Every now and then I open my eyes and realize all kind of craziness is happening around me.
-I mean [&hellip;]</p>
+description: "Every now and then I open my eyes and realize all kind of craziness is happening around me.
+I mean "
-'
-publishDate: 'May 3, 2010'
+publishDate: "May 3, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/05/w6.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/05/w6.jpg"
-alt: '5 fabs and 5 drabs'
+alt: "5 fabs and 5 drabs"
-slug: '5-fabs-and-5-drabs'
+slug: "5-fabs-and-5-drabs"
-category: ['Artistic']
+category: ["Artistic"]
-tags: ['Kansas City Winter']
+tags: ["Kansas City Winter"]
 ---

 <p><strong>Every now and then I open my eyes and realize all kind of craziness is happening around me.
 I mean seriously fabulous things, and seriously drab things.
 So I decided every now and then I should document these monumental moments in my life.
 Ok mostly not monumental, but still important.
 Somewhat important anyway.
 Here are my 5 fabs for the week...</strong></p>